-The very best beaches Croatia offers range from golden bays to dramatic peninsulas.
+Beaches in Croatia offer a range from golden bays to dramatic peninsulas.
 They stretch along the coastline between northern Rijeka and Dubrovnik in the south.
-Several seductive shorelines sit on the southerly Dalmatian coast and they put Croatia on the list of the most beautiful countries in the world – voted by you in 2022 .
+Not to mention the several seductive shorelines sit on the southerly Dalmatian coast.
+But where to begin?
+Start with our rundown of the best beaches in Croatia.

 Spiaza is the main beach on Susak.
 A moon-grey crescent, edged with shallow seas, it spreads out from Susak village and if you want to swim, be prepared to wade out a bit for deep enough water.
 Bok bay is another sandy beach further to the east, it's always quieter than Spiaza because of the walk to get there.

 If your perfect beach is long, sandy and stretches to the horizon, then head for Nin, 15km from Zadar.
 Nin’s Kraljičina plaža has two beach bars and little else, apart from mesmerising views of the Velebit mountains.